slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to give feedback?

 <!--
-> *"The only thing worse than a boy who hates you: a boy that loves you."
--- Markus Zusak*

 -->

 > *"The goal is to move everyone up from «unconfident and incompetent» to «confident and competent»."